yomarguti/codestream/vscode/README.md

 ## Add comments to ongoing discussions

-Click on a codemark in the stream to participate in the discussion.
+Click on a codemark to participate in the discussion.
 If you have the repo open, you’ll automatically be taken to the appropriate source file and scrolled to the code block.

 ![Thread View](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/ThreadView1.png)

 ## Leverage your team's knowledge base

 A codemark displayed to the right of a block of code means that a discussion took place about that code.
-Click on the codemark to view the discussion and get a little context for the work at hand.
+Click on the codemark to view the discussion and get some context for the work at hand.

 ![Codemark in Source File](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/SpatialSingleMarker.png)